ceramic-engine/ceramic-haxelib/README.md

 **--version {tag}**

 During setup, ask for a specific release of ceramic idenfied by the given version tag.
 Usage: `haxelib run ceramic setup --version v0.5.0`.
-(See available release)[https://github.com/ceramic-engine/ceramic/releases/tag/v0.5.0a]
+[See available release](https://github.com/ceramic-engine/ceramic/releases/tag/v0.5.0a)

 ## About ceramic

-More info about ceramic in its main repository: https://github.com/ceramic-engine/ceramic
+Get more info about ceramic [in its main repository](https://github.com/ceramic-engine/ceramic).